 - I paused my deal once clients had to wait two weeks to get on my schedule.
 I remained busy enough that I kept it paused until 2016 when my practice needed a boost.

 I also want to mention a mistake I made early on that cost me some money.
 After you redeem a Groupon, a screen will come up prompting you to enter a tip amount (the mobile app looks a bit different than this, but hopefully you get the idea).
 THE TIP FIELD IS FOR YOUR RECORDS ONLY.
 It DOES NOT charge the client’s credit card.
 If clients want to use a credit card for a tip, you must run it through your credit card swiper (please tell me you’re accepting credit cards).

 I sincerely hope you have the same success I have using Groupon to grow your massage practice.
 I see it as a valuable tool to reach new clients in a way that is simply impossible (in my experience) otherwise.
 Once they’re in the door, the rest is up to you.
 Discover how I used Groupon to practically fill my massage practice in less than a year here.
 Without this system, I wouldn’t even have a practice that I love!

 Have you used Groupon to market your practice?
 Please share your experience in the comments.
 Thank you!

-*In 2016, I introduced a single session pay-as-you go monthly incentive as an alternative to packages.
-It has improved my cash flow and makes converting Groupon clients easy.
+*In late 2016, I introduced a single session pay-as-you go monthly incentive as an alternative to packages.
+It has improved my cash flow and still makes converting Groupon clients easy.